DCS-training/IntroToDatabases/Non-SQL_Tutorial.md

 - can handle data that is not uniform, or in different formats
 - typically stores data in a single structure, such as a json

 Below is an example of a non-sql database on MongoDB.
-The data consists of public metrics from
+The data consists of public metrics from Twitter - pseudoanonymised and preprocessed.

 ![Sample Image](https://github.com/DCS-training/IntroToDatabases/blob/main/images/Markdown%20file.png)